doc4d/4d-web-studio/docs/events.md

 ![event-datasource](img/event-datasource.png)

-When you click the button, the `employees` datasource is updated, and the `onChange` event calls `displayValue` to update `result`:
+When the button is clicked, the `employees` datasource is updated, and the `onChange` event calls `displayValue` to update `result`:

 ![event-datasource-event](img/event-datasource-event.png)

-The `displayValue` function displays text according to the number of entities:
+The `displayValue` function returns text according to the number of entities:

 ```4d
 exposed function displayValue() -> $result : Text